-Disciplinary hearings shall be held no later than ten school days after the beginning of the student's suspension unless the school system and parents or guardians mutually agree to an extension.
+Disciplinary hearings shall be held no later than ten school days after the beginning of the student's suspension unless the school district and parents or guardians mutually agree to an extension.

-Any teacher who is called as a witness by the school system shall be given notice no later than three days prior to the hearing.
+Any teacher who is called as a witness by any person shall be given notice no later than three days prior to the hearing.